-However, with advances in technology, sentiment analysis of your brand is now as easy as running text through tools that automatically “read” for positive, negative, and neutral sentiment.
+However, with advances in AI technology, analyzing brand sentiment is now as easy as running text through tools that automatically “read” for positive, negative, and neutral sentiment.
 Sentiment analysis tools can automatically analyze text data using machine learning, to quickly and accurately classify user sentiment, without the need for dozens of employees.

-In this post, we’ll explain how sentiment analysis can comb through text to detect emotions, like happiness, frustration, sadness, and so on – and how it can benefit your business.
-Then, we’ll show you how you can perform social media sentiment analysis to understand how customers talk about your business, a technique that can be used across all social media platforms, online reviews, user surveys, and more!
+In this post, learn how sentiment analysis can comb through brand mentions to detect emotions, like happiness, frustration, sadness, and more, and how it can benefit your business.

 We all know the adage: The customer is always right.
 There is a wealth of data about your brand on the internet: news stories, social media comments, blog posts, forums, reviews, and so on.

 A sudden uptick in mentions across the internet may seem positive, at first glance.
 However, it’s important to know the quality of that data – is sentiment positive or negative?
 Analyzing sentiment of your brand over time will keep your finger on the pulse of your customers’ thoughts and feelings, as they relate directly to your brand’s image and performance.